Matt Cherniss Joins Apple in Latest TV Push

 To date, Apple has positioned its original series as part of an effort to turn Apple Music into a cultural destination for music, documentaries and shows.
 The service, which has 27 million subscribers, remains much smaller than Swedish competitor Spotify with its 50 million paid members.

-Hollywood has been breathlessly anticipating Apple's entree into original programming for years and got a taste of what the company has planned June 6 when it released its first original series, Planet of the Apps.
+Hollywood has been breathlessly anticipating Apple's entree into original programming for years and got a taste of what the company has planned when it released its first original series, Planet of the Apps, on June 6.
 A spinoff of The Late Late Show With James Corden’s popular Carpool Karaoke also launched this month.
 (Still to be determined is Apple's first scripted series, Vital Signs starring Dr. Dre.)
 But the consensus among the entertainment industry's creative community has been that Apple wouldn't become a serious buyer until it had installed a head of programming.

 Natalie Jarvey contributed to this report.